aparcekarl/Subdomain-Takeover/README.md

 #Oooopppppss!!!
 Wrong Site
-Pinterest team Needs to Fix this
+Shopify team Needs to Fix this